Champ Car World Series

-Champ Car World Series (CCWS) was the series sanctioned by Open-Wheel Racing Series Inc., or Champ Car, a sanctioning body for American open-wheel car racing that operated from 2004 to 2008.
-It was the successor to Championship Auto Racing Teams (CART), which sanctioned the 'PPG Indy Car World Series from 1979 until dissolving after the 2003 season.
+Champ Car World Series (CCWS) was the series sanctioned by Open-Wheel Racing Series Inc., a sanctioning body for American open-wheel car racing that operated from 2004 to 2008.
+It was the successor to Championship Auto Racing Teams (CART), which sanctioned open-wheel racing from 1979 until dissolving after the 2003 season.

 Vehicles

 Champ Cars were single-seat, open-wheel racing cars, with mid-mounted engines.
 Champ cars had sculpted undersides to create ground effect and prominent wings to create downforce.
 The cars would use a different aerodynamic kit on the occasions they raced on an oval.

 With funds low, development was effectively frozen with a focus on developing a universal chassis, and the series generally ran on CART-spec 2002 Lola chassis from 2003 to 2006.
 The new chassis was developed by Panoz and debuted in 2007 as the Panoz DP01.
 The chassis was well received by drivers and fans.

 The series leased 750hp 2.65 L V-8 turbocharged Cosworth XFE engines to teams, which had been purchased by CART for the 2003 season.